 Energy

-At the heart of our success in our 3 core regions – North, CEE, and South – are our employees in our 3 powerhouses: Exploration & Production (E&P), Gas Marketing & Power, and Low Carbon Business.
+At the heart of our success in our 3 core regions – North, CEE, and South – are our employees in our 3 powerhouses: Exploration & Production, Gas Marketing & Power, and Low Carbon Business.

 Our businesses

-• Our Exploration & Production business engages in exploration and appraisal, development, and production of crude oil, natural gas liquids, and natural gas.
-In 2023, our daily hydrocarbon production was 364 thousand barrels of oil equivalents per day (kboe/d), with an almost even split between liquids and natural gas
+• Exploration & Production (E&P) engages in exploration and appraisal, development, production of crude oil, natural gas liquids, and natural gas.
+In 2024, our daily hydrocarbon production was 340 thousand barrels of oil equivalent per day (kboe/d), with nearly equal shares of liquids and natural gas.

-• Our Gas business comprises a comprehensive natural gas sales and logistics network, operating from wellhead to end customer.
-We hold a 65% stake in the Central European Gas Hub (CEGH) and operate natural gas storage facilities in Austria and Germany with a combined capacity of around 30 terawatt hours (TWh), along with a 860 megawatt-hour (MW) gas-fired power plant in Romania
+• Gas Marketing & Power comprises a fully integrated natural gas sales and logistics network and operates across the value chain, from the wellhead to the end customer.
+We hold a 65% stake in the Central European Gas Hub (CEGH) and operate natural gas storage facilities in Austria and Germany with a combined capacity of around 30 terawatt hours (TWh), along with a 860 megawatt (MW) gas-fired power plant in Romania.

-• Our Low Carbon business is focused on developing sustainable sources of energy for the future, including geothermal projects, Carbon Capture and Storage (CCS), and renewable power solutions.
-We will be investing EUR 5bn by 2030 to drive future growth
+• Low Carbon Business is focused on developing sustainable sources of energy for the future, including geothermal projects, and renewable power solutions.
+We will be investing EUR 1.4 bn by 2030 to drive future growth.

 Energy strategy